Marie Grice Young: Titanic

 For a long time she shared her house with Ella Holmes White; already in 1911 there are reports of the two of them travelling together by car in France.
 Young was a close personal friend of Thomas Nelson Page and his wife, Florence Lathrop Field.

-Marie Grice Young boarded the Titanic at Cherbourg with White, traveling in first class.
+Marie Grice Young boarded the Titanic on April 10, 1912 at Cherbourg with White, traveling in first class.
 They also brought along some exotic French-bred chickens, intending to keep them at their New York country home.
-She was the last woman passenger from first class to leave the Titanic.
-She was covered by The Washington Post as one of the several women on the lifeboats that took charge to ensure more lives were saved by taking more passengers from the waters into the lifeboats.
+She was helped into her lifeboat by Archibald Butt, President Roosevelt’s military aide.
+She was covered by The Washington Post as one of the several women in the lifeboats that took charge to ensure more lives were saved by taking passengers from the waters into the lifeboats.

-Historian Jonathan Ned Katz suggested that she was intimately related to her travel partner Ella Holmes White, making her an LGBT passenger aboard Titanic.
+Historian Jonathan Ned Katz suggested that she was intimately related to her travel partner, 20-year older Ella Holmes White, making her an LGBT passenger aboard Titanic.